Naereen/web-sphinx/callme.en.rst

 2. to my place (in France), but this adresse is for private use only,
 3. do not write to my former place, at CROUS of Cachan (in France, but deprecated, please do not use it anymore),
-4. or you can try in India (more expensive, and probably longer), at my office at `Mahindra École Centrale <http://www.mahindraecolecentrale.edu.in/contact.html>`_ (the postal address is specified on that page).
+4. or you can try in India (more expensive, and probably longer), at my former office at `Mahindra École Centrale <http://www.mahindraecolecentrale.edu.in/contact.html>`_ (deprecated, the postal address is specified on that page).

 Emails
 ^^^^^^
-If you are a spammer, go on: jarvis.spam@laposte.net !
+If you are a spammer, go on: jarvis.spam@laposte.net!
 Oh, and, go fùck yoùrself also.

 .. image:: .courriel.png
    :scale: 120 %